 This course introduces the concepts and techniques of patient assessment through inspection, palpation, percussion, and auscultation.
 The student will demonstrate proficiency in patient physical examination, and taking a complete patient medical history.
 Principles of barrier protection for blood and body fluid exposures, and isolation precautions will be emphasized.
 Basic chest x-ray interpretation, basic ECG monitoring, basic laboratory values such as CBC, electrolytes, and basic microbiology are presented.
 Assessment of critically ill patients is introduced.
-Each student will be required to successfully complete a Lab competency examination in order to progress to RESP 2201.
+Each student will be required to successfully complete a Lab competency examination.

-Corequisite: RÉSP 1100, RESP 1111, RESP 1132, RESP 1133.
+Corequisite: RESP 1100, RESP 1111, RESP 1132, RESP 1133.
 Prerequisites: Admission into the Respiratory Care Program.